aurorascharff/redwoodsdk-demo/STEPS.md

 ## Fetch based to stream based payload

 - We can actually move beyond this.
 Redwood provides realtime functionality, utilizing websockets and cloudflare durable objects.
 I have a third route here, a realtime reactions page.
-Add it to worker outside mainlayout.
+Add it to worker.
 - Getting the theme and reactions from a durable object, using server components.
 - Mutation with an emoji picker client component and server functions.
 - (Double tabs, working as expected here).